v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

             #    a system of non-linear equations using the Newton method).
             x = values["x"]

-            # 2. Always calculate the value of a function (derivative part is zero by default).
+            # 2. Always calculate the value of a function (the derivative is zero by default).
             res = adouble(x.Value ** 2)

             # 3. If a function derivative per one of its arguments is requested,